el634dev/codezen/README.md

 ## Installation
 See the appropriate guide for your environment and operating system.
 - Flask or older Flask version
-- Other frameworks that are not Flask, Bootstrap, Jinja2
+- Other frameworks that are not Flask, Bootstrap or a templating engine that is different from Jinja
 >
   a.
 Flask Installation
 >